An Avocado Omelette Superfood Breakfast

 - Cold pressed avocado oil for gentle frying.

-Keep an eye on it as this can happen quickly and you don’t want to burn it.
-Once the avocado omelette has risen up, take it out of the grill, shake the frying pan a little to losen it and turn it onto a plate, folded in half.
+- Keep an eye on it as this can happen quickly and you don’t want to burn it.
+Once the avocado and shiitake omelette has risen up, take it out of the grill, shake the frying pan a little to loosen it and turn it onto a plate, folded in half and ready to eat.

-Enjoy this healthy omelette with avocado immediately.
-For most people a breakfast like this should provide stable energy for many hours and is much more satisfying than sugary and fattening cereals.
+Enjoy this healthy omelette with avocado as soon as it comes out of the pan for the best taste.
+For most people a breakfast like this will provide stable energy for many hours and is much more satisfying than sugary and fattening cereals.

 There’s much more on why avocados aren’t fattening and can actually help you lose weight here.